zilverline/sequent/README.md

 ## Releasing

 Ensure the version in `lib/version.rb` is the new version.
-If not change it and commit this change.

-Then run `rake release`.
-A git tag will be created and pushed, and the new version of the gem will be pushed to rubygems.

-Increase version to new working version, update the sequent version for all the `gemfiles`:
+If not change it and update the sequent version for all the `gemfiles`:

 ```
 BUNDLE_GEMFILE=gemfiles/ar_7_1.gemfile bundle update sequent --conservative
 BUNDLE_GEMFILE=gemfiles/ar_7_2.gemfile bundle update sequent --conservative
 BUNDLE_GEMFILE=gemfiles/ar_8_0.gemfile bundle update sequent --conservative
 ```

+Commit the changes.

+Then run `rake release`.
+A git tag will be created and pushed, and the new version of the gem will be pushed to rubygems.

 ## Running the specs